Three Steps

+First Step

-The First Step consists of large boulders that pose a serious obstacle, even for experienced climbers, because of their location high in the Death Zone.
-Many mountaineers have died near the First Step, among them "Green Boots", a corpse wearing neon green climbing boots and a red coat, which serves as a somber landmark for climbers to gauge their distance to the top, and which has now been possibly identified as Tsewang Paljor.
-His fellow climbers, who also perished on the same day as he in 1996, are Tsewang Smanla and Dorje Morup.
-Other climbers have died under that rock as well, namely David Sharp and Francys Arsentiev.
+The First Step consists of large boulders that pose a serious obstacle because of their location high in the Death Zone.
+Many mountaineers have died near the First Step, among them "Green Boots", a corpse wearing neon green climbing boots and a red coat, which until 2014 was a sombre landmark for climbers to gauge their distance to the top, and which has now been possibly identified as Tsewang Paljor.
+Other climbers known to have died near the First Step are Tsewang Smanla and Dorje Morup, who died on the same day as Green Boots and David Sharp.